sscs-ose/sscs-ose-code-a-chip.github.io/VLSI26/submitted_notebooks/OpenComp_FoM/README.md

 The notebook evaluates tradeoffs among delay, decision energy, and input-referred noise, then ranks design points using PVT and Monte Carlo robustness.

+This notebook should be understood as a revision and extension of comparator design-study style flows in the open-source ecosystem, including OpenFASOC documentation and related comparator tapeout examples.
+It does not claim a new comparator topology.
+Instead, it contributes a reproducible comparison framework that emphasizes:

+- shared design-space exploration across two established comparator topologies,
+- transparent FoM ranking and Pareto analysis,
+- robustness evaluation under PVT and Monte Carlo variation,
+- educational regeneration visualization,
+- traceable artifact export for review and reuse.

+In short, the novelty is in the notebook-driven methodology, reproducibility, and cross-topology exploration rather than inventing a new comparator cell.

 ## 1. Functionality and Target Specifications

 This project targets early-stage comparator architecture and sizing selection for mixed-signal front-ends (for example, SAR ADC or sensing interfaces).
 The goal is not only to find one optimal point, but to map the design space and provide a reusable spec-to-sizing method.